farzanmirshekari/voice-tableau/README.md

 <h1>Voice Tableau</h1>

 _**Voice Tableau**_ is a real-time sound spectrogram visualizer, leveraging _PortAudio_ to capture input audio from the device microhphone, _FFTW3_ to perform Fast Fourier Transform on the data stream and _OpenCV_ to visualize the results.
-Instead of the traditional rectangular visualization, _**Voice Tableau**_ creates an aesthetic circular representation of the input audio.
+Instead of the traditional rectangular visualization, _**Voice Tableau**_ creates an circular rolling representation of the input audio; kind of like a radar!

 ---